Healthy Homes Assessment Iona

 Iona Moisture Ingress & Drainage

-In addition to a drainage system to prevent water ingress, if the rental is enclosed between the floor and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent moisture from entering, if your apartment has an enclosed gap between the floor and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

-A ground moisture barrier is generally made of polythene and is laid on top of the ground to stop any moisture present in the ground from getting into the home.
-It also assists in preventing moisture damage to the underfloor insulation.
+Ground moisture barriers are generally a polythene sheet laid over the ground to stop any moisture in the ground from accumulating into the structure.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection